-A liner is a brush with narrow bristles that come to a point, you should have at least one of these on hand.
+A liner is a brush with a round ferrule with narrow bristles that come to a point, you should have at least one of these on hand.
 It will enable you to craft fine details on your pictures or projects, and it’s especially necessary for applying your signature.

 I have several of these fan brushes, they are made for intricate blending, They pretty much look like their name – a fanned out bristle design.
 I always watched Bob Ross on the Joy of Painting use these for things like tree foliage.
 You may only need one of these – they do come in a few sizes though.
 If you plan to focus mainly on craft painting, you may not need one of these at all.

 A mop brush is kind of reminiscent of a makeup brush used to apply blusher – kind of fluffy in appearance.
 In my opinion, you probably won’t need one of these, as they’re mainly used in watercolor washes.
 They could help you to apply some special effects – but I’ve found you can do that easily with a sponge applicator.